alpaii/base-db/README.md

 CREATE USER IF NOT EXISTS 'user'@'%' IDENTIFIED BY 'userpassword';
 GRANT ALL PRIVILEGES ON base.* TO 'user'@'%';
 FLUSH PRIVILEGES;

+-- test_base for pytest
+CREATE DATABASE IF NOT EXISTS test_base CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
+GRANT ALL PRIVILEGES ON test_base.* TO 'user'@'%';
+FLUSH PRIVILEGES;
 ```

 ## 2. Modifying Docker Compose Configuration